juniorgasparotto/GraphExpression/README.md

 IEnumerable<EntityItem<T>> Ancestors(int depthStart, int depthEnd)
 ```

-**4)** the fourth overload only filters by depth of order.
+**4)** the fourth overload only the final depth filters.

 ```csharp
 IEnumerable<EntityItem<T>> Ancestors(int depthEnd)
 ```

 **5)** this method has the same usefulness of standard overload, however he is a simplifier to retrieve all ancestors until any negative `stop` parameter return ancestor.
-Otherwise it returns all items to the root.
+Otherwise it returns all items until you reach the root.
 He uses the delegate `EntityItemFilterDelegate2` , that is, we have the depth information of the item to use in the search.

 ```csharp
 IEnumerable<EntityItem<T>> AncestorsUntil(EntityItemFilterDelegate2<T> stop, EntityItemFilterDelegate2<T> filter = null)